notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

    * Example: a UDL for the programming language that you invented for your computer science class that only you and a few classmates will use is not likely of general interest (unless you happen to have invented the Next Big Language).
 2. **requirement**: The XML file must be given a unique name, because of the file structure.
 The name must include the name of the language, but also something else to make it unique.
 Possibilities of the extra include
    * The theme the color scheme was built to match.
 Example: `Markdown_ThemeChoco.udl.xml` should match the "Choco" theme
    * The variant of the language.
-Examples: `Markdown_DaringFireball.udl.xml` vs `Markdown_CommonMark.udl.xml` for two variants implementatinos of Markdown with different extended syntax.
+Examples: `Markdown_DaringFireball.udl.xml` vs `Markdown_CommonMark.udl.xml` for two variants implementations of Markdown with different extended syntax.
    * The author's name.
 Example: `STL_udl.byPryrt.xml`, if Pryrt was not creative enough to come up with a better description of his UDL for the STL syntax highlighting.
    * Use underscores or hyphens or periods to separate words, not spaces.
 3. **recommendation**: each submitted UDL file should only contain one language it is defining.
 This will make it easier for users to only download what they need.